 “This investment signals BP’s continued commitment to renewable energy feedstocks”, said BP Ventures’ Justin Adams, in a prepared statement.

-Just a few weeks ago Chromatin launched a partnership with Constellation Energy to burn sorghum as an alternative fuel at two power plants in California owned by Constellation.
+Just a few weeks ago Chromatin with Constellation Energy to burn sorghum as an alternative fuel at two power plants in California owned by Constellation.